top of page

 The sky stretches above in transition, moving from blue into warmth as the sun lowers.
 A quiet signal of time passing, of cycles completing, and of what continues beyond what we can see.

 In the distance, octopi move through the water.
 Protective, intentional, and deeply devoted.
 Creatures known to shield their young at all costs, even at the expense of themselves.
 Their presence mirrors a kind of love that is not always visible, but always there.
-There are three octopi of different sizes.
-The smallest octopus, positioned on land, symbolizes grounding and presence, reflecting the space held by my mothers as I become rooted and centered.

 Golden butterflies rest near the throne, subtle but intentional.
 Symbols of transformation, of becoming, of what has evolved across generations.